pguardati/postgres-etl-template/README.md

 # postgres-etl-template

 Template of an ETL pipeline to load data into a Postgres database.
+The template is based on a SQL project designed for the Data Engineering Nanodegree of Udacity.

-The database is designed to combine information from user choices (logs) and a music library (songs).
+The database is designed to combine information
+from user choices (logs) and a music library (songs).
 The purpose is to to track user preferences:
 e.g: if a given user prefers to switch between artists or to follow a specific one.